fonzerelly/library-ui/README.md

     * Select the App ID Service from the Catalog.
     * Name your service instance and click **Create**.
     * You can keep the default configurations under *Identity Providers*, *Login Customization* and *Profiles*.
 Or you can adjust them as you choose, for example by uploading the image **views/images/bookshelf.jpg** in the login cumstomization.
-    * Connect it to the app LibraryUI.
+    * Connect it to the app LibraryUI and restage the application when prompted.

 9. Push the application code to your git repository. *<your-url>* should be replaced by the url of the GitLab repository.